-Redundancy covers the situation where there is need to reduce the workforce, for example where the school or college has forecast a deficit, has a falling roll or where curriculum changes mean that the need for particular staff has diminished.
-Restructuring can occur in the context of a redundancy situation, but equally might not entail a reduction in the workforce: sometimes there is a need to change existing contracts of employment - such as the hours that people work or the tasks that they perform - to better suit the changing needs of the organisation, but the same number of people are still required to perform the work.
+Restructuring of the workforce can occur in the context of a redundancy situation but does not necessarily entail a staffing reduction: sometimes there is a need to change existing contracts of employment - such as the hours that people work or the tasks that they perform - to better suit the changing needs of the organisation, but the same number of people are still required to perform the work.

-TUPE, conversely, applies in very particular scenarios defined in law, whereby an organisation or a service transfers to a new employer (TUPE refers to the Transfer of Undertaking (Protection of Employment) Regulations 2006, as amended).
+TUPE, conversely, applies in very particular scenarios defined in law whereby an organisation or a service transfers to a new employer (TUPE refers to the Transfer of Undertaking (Protection of Employment) Regulations 2006, as amended).
+The aim of TUPE law is predominantly to safeguard employees' rights where their employment changes hands.
 This might occur, for example, when a maintained school converts to become an academy or where a service (such as cleaning or caretaking) is insourced, outsourced or where there is a change of contractor.

 Use the links on the right to access all the subtopics in this collection.